Bichon Frise senior dog health care can be even more complicated and frustrating than taking care of a new Bichon puppy.

 Less Common but Serious Conditions

 - Collapsing Trachea – This is another disease that is fairly common in older Bichon Frises, and you should be suspicious if you hear a clicking sound when your dog takes a breath, or she seems to be choking.
 It is important to see your veterinarian for this one.

 - Canine Vestibular Disease – Your veterinarian can diagnose this condition for your dog.
 It’s an inner ear disorder that makes your dog dizzy.
 This is not necessarily a permanent condition, and should be addressed by your dog’s vet.

 - Canine Pancreatitis – Some senior Bichon Frises get this.
 You should be on the lookout for these symptoms.
 A high fat and low carbohydrate diet can cause this.

 - Dog Cancer – Just like people, as a dog ages, he is more likely to develop cancer.

 No one likes to get old, nor do we like to see our dogs get old!
 But, with all the new technology and products on the market, senior dog health can be greatly improved over what it used to be!

-If your dog has suffered from aging dog health issues, you’ll just need to become familiar with the many great products on the market that can help him!
+If your dog has suffered from senior dog health issues, you’ll just need to become familiar with the many great products on the market that can help him!